Abushady101/Online-Retail-SQL-project/README.md

 ## Contact Information

-For any questions or feedback, feel free to reach out via [your email or GitHub profile link].
+For any questions or feedback, feel free to reach out via abdelrahmanabushady5@gmail.com